Azure-Samples/data-api-builder/README.md

 ## CMS

-A simple but complete CMS application built with Next.js, Hawaii and Azure SQL DB
+A simple but complete CMS application built with Next.js, Hawaii and your choice of Azure SQL DB or MySQL.

 ## Tour of Super Heroes